cretz/javan-warty-pig/README.md

 The [Byte Array Generator](#byte-array-generator) is built using stages.
 A [ByteArrayStage](https://jitpack.io/com/github/cretz/javan-warty-pig/javan-warty-pig/master-SNAPSHOT/javadoc/jwp/fuzz/ByteArrayStage.html) is a stage that accepts a byte array to work from.
-Each stage return multiple mutations of a copied version of the array.
+Each stage returns multiple mutations of a copied version of the array.
 The set of stages is returned as an array from the `stagesCreator` on the `ByteArrayParamGenerator.Config`.
 The default configuration value returns a set of `ByteArrayStage`s that implement logic from `AFL`.